plone/documentation/about/styleguide.rst

 Page structure
 --------------

-Each page must contain, in this order:
+Each page should contain, in this order:

 * The main heading.
 This will be visible in the table of contents: